 On quiet stretches of the embankment, you get a rare glimpse of the calmer side to life here.
 People stroll along by the side of the Ganges, cows cool off in the water and the sun reflects off the temples and ghats that hug the shore.
 When viewed from the relative calm of the river, its utterly unique beauty can truly be appreciated but in a city that is nearly 1000 years old, there is much more to it than initially meets the eye.

-The peace and tranquillity however never lasts for long.
+Anyone who has spent much time backpacking India will know the peace and tranquillity never lasts for long.
 Varanasi is frequently described as ‘an attack on all the senses’ in travel guides and that is absolutely the case.
 There are always unexpected sounds, smells and sights just around the corner and you never know what is coming next.

 The narrow winding streets of the old town, a short walk up hill from the river bank are a hub of life.
 The intense smell of rich spices lingers throughout the streets, only to be regularly and unpleasantly overpowered by anything from motorbike fumes to animal faeces.
 They are a maze that is almost impossible to navigate and involves dodging everything from eager tradesmen, temple touts, holy cows and swinging monkeys.